alabsi91/reanimated-color-picker/docs/sources/parts/markdown/render-thumb.md

 ### `renderThumb`

-Function that receives `ThumbProps` and returns a custom thumb component.
+A function that receives `ThumbProps` and returns a custom thumb component.
 Overrides `thumbShape`.

 `type: (props: ThumbProps) => ReactElement`